Embedded Intelligence is...

 a truly multi-disciplinary subject area

-It is underpinned by diverse areas of expertise Aeronautical, Automotive, Electrical, Manufacturing and Mechanical Engineering; Microelectronics, Sensors; Design, Functional Materials, Maths, Physics, Chemistry, Computer Science and Information Management.
+Therefore by its very nature, problem-solving in Embedded Intelligence (EI) requires a multidisciplinary approach for successful implementation.
+EI is underpinned by diverse areas of expertise Aeronautical, Automotive, Electrical, Manufacturing and Mechanical Engineering; Microelectronics, Sensors; Design, Functional Materials, Maths, Physics, Chemistry, Computer Science and Information Management.

-A focused, deeper technical training and experience in an embedded intelligence thematic area central to their doctoral studies coupled with group and individual industry-led projects in their first year.
+A focused, deeper technical training and experience in an Embedded Intelligence thematic area central to their doctoral studies coupled with group and individual industry-led projects in their first year.

 Translational training in essential underpinning knowledge for embedded systems and technology; Transferable skills to fulfil expectations of their future leadership roles in the industry, in society and as entrepreneurs.